timeplus-io/proton-python-driver/docs/quickstart.rst

 Every ClickHouse query is assigned an identifier to enable request execution tracking.
-However, ClickHouse native protocol is synchronous: all incoming queries are executed consecutively.
-Clickhouse-driver does not yet implement a connection pool.
+However, ClickHouse native protocol is synchronous: all incoming queries are executed consecutively.  does not yet implement a connection pool.

 To utilize ClickHouse's asynchronous capability you should either use multiple